They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 The D.C. government underwrote a $6 million loan to Stanton View Development to construct the building, with the funding coming from the city’s Housing Production Trust Fund — the District’s primary reserve used to fund affordable housing projects for low- to moderate-income households.

-Residents received financing help from the city’s Home Purchase Assistance Program, or HPAP, which provides interest-free loans, and down payment and closing cost assistance to qualified applicants to purchase their own homes.
+Residents received financing help from the city’s Home Purchase Assistance Program, or HPAP, which provides interest-free loans and down payment and closing cost assistance to qualified applicants to purchase homes.

 The Talbert Street building, a 46-unit structure of two-story homes in the heart of Anacostia, was sold to residents as a brand-new condominium building, but within months of moving in, the first problems began to arise: cracks and uneven surfaces that the first-time home buyers were told were just cosmetic issues.
 Contractors filed through the building, patching the breaks.